zzsort/Aion-Version-Dll/README.md

 |`-fix-39-weapon-switch`|Fixes a bug in 3.9 which prevents weapon switching when being attacked|

 ## Changelog
+New features for 1.6.1:
+- For Aion 3.9, updated `-fix-39-weapon-switch` to allow switching a weapons from the skillbar.

 New features for 1.6:
 - Made some changes to the windowed mouse fix to prevent the cursor from getting stuck.
 - The `-unlimited-gfx` option should work for windowed mode now.